 To reset these policies, follow these steps:

-- Open a new Terminal window.
+- Close Google Chrome, then open a Terminal window.
 To do this, go to Finder > Go > Utilities > Terminal

 - Enter the following commands, pressing enter after each line: